Barrett (album): Recording

 Shirley said of Barrett's playing: "He would never play the same tune twice.
 Sometimes Syd couldn't play anything that made sense; other times what he'd play was absolute magic."
-Barrett's direction to the other musicians were limited to pronouncements like "Perhaps we could make the middle darker and maybe the end a bit middle afternoonish.
+Barrett's direction to the other musicians was limited to pronouncements like "Perhaps we could make the middle darker and maybe the end a bit middle afternoonish.
 At the moment it's too windy and icy".

 Songs

 Animals are a recurring item in not only the album, but Barrett's entire solo output.

 Side one

-"Baby Lemonade" is a blues folk tune.
-The intro was actually Barrett simply warming-up on guitar, that Gilmour had managed to record and placed it at the start of the album, making it seem like an intro to the song.
-The lyrics that describe the way for a person to kill time (such as the line "In the clock they sent / Through a washing machine").
+"Baby Lemonade" opens the album.
+The intro is Barrett simply warming up on guitar; Gilmour managed to record it and placed it at the start of the album, making it seem like an intro to the song.
+The lyrics describe the way for a person to kill time (such as the line "In the clock they sent / Through a washing machine").
 The solo was performed by Barrett, not Gilmour as is often noted.
 A recurring theme in the album, starting with "Baby Lemonade", is the weather.
-Barrett performed the song twice, both times for the BBC (previously recorded on 24 February 1970, for John Peel's Top Gear, and later for Bob Harris' show on 16 February 1971).
+Barrett performed the song twice for the BBC (on 24 February 1970 for John Peel's Top Gear, and on 16 February 1971 for Bob Harris's show).

 "Love Song" tells the story of an ex-girlfriend fondly remembered ("I knew a girl and I like her still").
 It is the first of two songs which feature dreamlike-senses in the lyrics ("I'll lay my head down and see what I see").
 Barrett performed the song for Bob Harris' show in 1971.

 "Dominoes" features imagery of regret and recollection in the lyrics.
 The song features a backwards guitar solo by Barrett, and organ and Wurlitzer by Wright.
 The song's "You and I" lyric refers to the tail end relationship Barrett had with Lindsay.
 The first of three songs on the album which lyrics point to anguish ("In my tears, my dreams").
 Barrett performed the song for Bob Harris' show in 1971.

 "It Is Obvious" is the second of two songs which feature dreamlike-senses in the lyrics ("Creep into bed when your head's on the ground").
 It is also the second of three songs on the album which lyrics point to anguish ("Remember those times I could call / Through the clear day time / And you would be there").
 The theme of weather is referenced again ("The softness, the warmth and the weather in suspense").
 The song also references the Cambridge quarry pits, and the landscape.

 "Rats" started off as a jam, but eventually evolved into a structured song.
 It contains taunting and maniacal lyrics ("Rats rats lay down flat / We don't need you we act like that").

 "Maisie" is a blues jam, with Barrett muttering the lyrics.